 If the instructor limits the book list to books that relate to the class subject, the possibilities are endless.
-The books need not be categorized as "self-help" although students can find useful information by reading books not used traditionally in classes.
-In business, limit the book list to works on leadership, customer service, motivating employees, developing effective presentations, etc. Child care and child development.

-opment programs could use books on communicating with children, running day care businesses, developing lesson plans, meeting the needs of special children, etc. Students learning to be police officers could investigate conflict resolution, intercultural communication, etc. Social work students could read about conflict resolution, special needs children, etc.
+The books need not be categorized as "self-help," although students can find useful information by reading books not used in classes traditionally.
+In business, limit the book list to works on leadership, customer service, motivating employees, developing effective presentations, etc. Child care and child development programs could use books on communicating with children, running day care businesses, developing lesson plans, meeting the needs of special children; students learning to be police officers could investigate conflict resolution, intercultural communication; and social work students could read about conflict resolution, special needs children.